coglinev3/ansible-development/README.md

 # Vagrant: Ansible development environment

-This is a Vagrant/VirtualBox environment which should represent a real life Ansible scenario with one Ansible management node named *master* and different Linux OS nodes (Ansible clients):
+This is a multi node Vagrant/VirtualBox environment which should represent a real life Ansible scenario with one Ansible management node named *master* and different Linux OS nodes (Ansible clients):
 * CentOS 6,
 * CentOS 7,
 * Ubuntu 16.04.3 LTS (Xenial Xerus),